CSCfi/openshift-jumphost-example/README.md

 ```
 For this template, you can create a new pair of keys.
 Just remember to upload it in your cPouta project.

 Create a folder `keys`, add all the public keys you want to authorize to connect to the different hosts.
-The format of the files must be like `xxx.keys`
 During the playbook, it will read those files and add the public keys to the `authorized_keys` file of the different hosts.